 Focused abdominal sonography for trauma (FAST) may be useful in children with blunt abdominal trauma who are haemodynamically unstable.
 The presence of large amounts of free fluid indicates a need for immediate operative intervention.
 FAST in haemodynamically stable patients has a less certain impact, as a negative scan does not preclude injury.
 A large multi-institutional study at paediatric trauma centres demonstrated poor FAST sensitivity (28.6%) in normotensive patients.
 Though specificity was high (91.1%), results of FAST rarely changed management.
 A randomised trial comparing FAST with standard care in haemodynamically stable children and adolescents with blunt torso trauma also found no significant difference in the proportion of abdominal CT scans, missed intra-abdominal injuries, length of stay in the accident and emergency department, and median hospital costs.
 Abdominal CT scan with intravenous contrast is the diagnostic test of choice for the identification of solid organ injuries, especially to the liver, kidney, and/or spleen.
 Oral contrast is usually not necessary when scanning a patient for trauma.

-Ultrasound is recommended as the first imaging test for suspected appendicitis.
-CT with contrast may be appropriate after non-diagnostic ultrasound; however, radiation exposure with its risk of malignancy should be considered.
+CT with contrast may be appropriate in investigating suspected appendicitis if ultrasound is non-diagnostic; however, radiation exposure with its risk of malignancy should be considered.
 MRI avoids ionising radiation and has similar or better sensitivity and specificity than CT, though availability and longer scan times may limit its utility.

 In general, for investigation of abdominal pain in children, CT scan of the abdomen and pelvis, with or without contrast, may provide a high yield of information, but radiation exposure should be considered.
 Sedation or general anaesthesia may be required in some children.